Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

 for $\alpha > 0$.
 Since these costs can be interpreted as scaling $\xi$ by the factor $\sqrt{\alpha}$ under the usual squared Euclidean distance $c_1$, we can employ the same arguments as in Example~\ref{ex:gauss} and find expressions for $\td_{c_\alpha}$ via replacing $\Sigma_{11}$ by $\alpha\,\Sigma_{11}$ and $\Sigma_{12}$ by $\sqrt{\alpha}\,\Sigma_{12}$.
 Adapting equation \eqref{eq:tdep-normal} in this way yields

-According to Theorem~\ref{thm:marginal-transport-dependence}, the right hand side converges to the marginal transport dependency $\td_{c_Y}^Y(\gamma)$ as $\alpha \to \infty$, where $c_Y$ is the squared Euclidean distance.
+According to Theorem~\ref{thm:marginal-transport-dependence}, the right-hand side converges to the marginal transport dependency $\td_{c_Y}^Y(\gamma)$ as $\alpha \to \infty$, where $c_Y$ is the squared Euclidean distance.
 In the bivariate case \eqref{eq:gauss2}, this limit can readily be calculated and reads

-Figure \ref{fig:gauss-transport-cx-cy} displays the average transport of mass occurring in this setting as a function of $\alpha$. \end{example}

-Note that it is not straightforward to estimate the marginal transport dependency from empirical data $\hat\gamma_n$.
-Since the costs $c_\infty$ are not continuous, we cannot apply Proposition~\ref{prop:continuity} and thus cannot expect consistency of $\td^Y(\hat\gamma_n)$.
-In fact, a similar obstacle that affects other quantifiers of unstructured dependency, like the mutual information, also arises here: in settings where $\mu$ is diffuse, empirical data $\hat\gamma_n$ with marginals $\hat\mu_n$ and $\hat\nu_n$ likely obeys functional relations $\hat\gamma_n = (\id, \hat\varphi_n)_*\hat\mu_n$, in which case $\td^Y(\hat\gamma_n)$ is not informative (since it always equals $\diam_{c_Y}\hat\nu_n$ via Theorem~\ref{thm:marginal-transport-dependence-measurable}).

-A usual counter measure in this situation is to preprocess $\hat\gamma_n$.
-In Euclidean settings, for example, it is common to first estimate a smooth density or to bin the data.
-In both cases, one would typically pick a kernel size or bin width $h_n$ that decreases to $0$ as $n$ grows.
-If $h_n$ is chosen suitably for the setting at hand, one obtains a consistent estimator (see \cite{tsybakov2008}).
-In a certain sense, the limiting procedure of $\alpha \to\infty$ in Theorem~\ref{thm:marginal-transport-dependence} has a similar effect: a finite $\alpha < \infty$ allows for some leeway along the space $X$ when matching $\hat\gamma_n$ with $\hat\mu_n\otimes\hat\nu_n$, and this leeway becomes progressively smaller as $\alpha$ increases.
-Indeed, it is possible to find suitable sequences $\alpha_n\to\infty$ so that $\td_{c_{\alpha_n}}(\hat\gamma_n)$ is a consistent estimator of $\td^Y(\gamma)$ under mild assumptions.
-The following application of Theorem~\ref{thm:marginal-transport-dependence} serves as a proof of concept for this idea, even though the choice of $\alpha_n$ can likely be improved.